kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 ## Inside the checker and its features

-The checker is currently just under 9000 lines of code (and `oxc_type_synthesis` is around 2k).
-A lot of the code is densely abstracted to be more manageable to work under.

-There are a lot of features, so to keep this as a blog post rather than a book, I can't go into all the depth.
-I am happy to go into more detail and explain certain characteristics and parts of the code preferably in GitHub issues.
-There is no 'Ezno Discord' but you may be able to catch me in [Oxc Discord with others building JavaScript and TypeScript tooling in Rust](https://discord.gg/9uXCAwqQZW).

 **Note that a lot of this is a work in progress and things might have changed after the publishing of this post.**

 ### Contexts